Technozamazing/aqua_boat/README.md

 <h3>License</h3>
 This project is open-source and licensed under the MIT License.
-You are free to use, modify, and distribute it as long as proper credit is given.
+You are free to use, modify, and distribute it <code>as long as proper credit is given</code>.
 <br>

 <h6>Feel free to modify or expand this file as per your project's needs!</h6>